Employer Tuition Assistance

 Your employer may require you to attain a particular grade or to complete a program in order to obtain reimbursement.
-Your employer may also require that you remain employed for a period of time after completing the course of study.
-Your employer may require you to provide receipts or other substantiation of the educational expenses.
+The employer may also require that you remain employed for a period of time after completing the course of study.
+Finally, your employer may require you to provide receipts or other substantiation of the educational expenses.
 Employers may provide these benefits to retired, disabled and laid-off former employees in addition to current employees.

 The $5,250 limit applies to the sum of all employer education assistance benefits received from all employers during the tax year.
 It is a combined limit, so you cannot multiply the exclusion by working for several employers.

 The educational assistance program established by your employer may not discriminate in favor of highly compensated employees or employees who are the spouses or dependents of highly compensated employees.
 Employer tuition assistance that is included in a union contract is excluded from this restriction provided that the benefits were the result of a good faith bargaining between the union and employer.
 There is also a restriction that no more than 5% of the educational assistance paid each year can be provided to shareholders who each own more than 5% of the stock of the employer.
 (Similar restrictions apply to businesses that don't issue stock, such as an unincorporated business.)

 Payments above $5,250 may also be tax-free, if they represent a working condition fringe benefit within the sense of IRC Sections 162 and 212.
 This means that if you had paid for the expenses, you would have been able to deduct them as an employee business expense.
 To do so the expenses must have been paid to improve or maintain job-related skills or must have been required by the employer (or by law) for the employee to remain employed in that job or at the same rate of compensation for a genuine business purpose of the employer.